Socfindo Conservation

 It is a busy team.
 Working in smaller groups, each specialising in a specific activity: from exploring the Sumatran forest in search of plants, to taking thousands of photos to illustrate the plant database and this website, they are dedicated to this project.

-Every week, meetings are simultaneously organised to consolidate the data harvested, compile plant knowledge and traditional uses and to work hands on planting and maintaining the garden.
+Every week, a simultaneous meeting is held to consolidate the data collected or to work directly on planting and maintaining the garden.

 References